DevinMiller0/VocHomeworkGenerator/README.md

 # VocHomeworkGenerator

 ## 1. Introduction
 Every non-English person has to learn vocabulary.
-So many people learn with remember word but dont know how to use them in a full sentences.
+So many people learn vocabulary but do not know how to utilize them in whole sentences.
-This is a tool to help people to solve this trouble.
+This is a tool to assist individuals in resolving this issue.

-It generates a PDF file with some question with blank that should be fill with vocabs.
+It generates a PDF file with several blank questions that need be filled in with vocabs.
-You can print it and fill it out.
-It is a good way to learn vocabulary with use.
+You can print it and complete it.
+It is a fantastic technique to learn vocabulary through application.